OCD and Learning to Love Ourselves

 Ummm, okay....
-I've actually outdone myself here and knackered the memory for this post.
+I've actually outdone myself here and knackered the website hosts memory for this post.
 That's a first for me!
-I'm going to continue onto a second so be sure to continue reading there.
+I'm going to continue to talk about OCD and the importance of learning to love ourselves in a second post so be sure to continue reading there.
 I'll let you know when it's out - watch this space! 😊

 Thanks so much for taking the time to read this, I really hope you found it helpful.